 “Going through clinicals, seeing the nurses in action and understanding what they do daily, I felt like being a nurse was adhering to my calling, my upbringing and what my grandfather always instilled in me.
 That’s when I knew this is where I need to be,” Barber said.

 “I knew I always wanted to work in a hospital, so this position gives me an insider perspective.
 Getting to work alongside all the nurses, helps me see exactly how nursing works in the hospital setting versus an in-home or nursing home setting,” she said.
 “I took the job because I wanted to see what it’s like in a hospital scenario and within the hospital system.
-It’s a great steppingstone into the nursing field.”
+It’s a great stepping stone into the nursing field.”

-“Working for Atrium Health, knowing the system and it’s values, Cabarrus College is an easier transition than going from here to UNC Charlotte.
-I really loved the smaller class sizes, the in-person curriculum and the fact that it is affiliated with Atrium Health,” Barber said.
-“It was a no-brainer.”
+“Working for Atrium Health, knowing the system and its values, Cabarrus College is an easier transition than going from here to UNC Charlotte,” she said.
+“I really loved the smaller class sizes, the in-person curriculum, and the fact that it is affiliated with Atrium Health.
+It was a no-brainer.”